 Item Types

-Everything you store is one of five built-in types — or a custom type you define.
+Everything you store is one of seven built-in types — or a custom type you define.
 The type decides how an item is formatted, how it downloads, and how your AI uses it.

 Quick map: